sam-part/sam-partington.ca/content/blog/a-nice-proof-about-dimension.md

 tags: []
 ---

-To celebrate the creation of my new website and blog, and also to test the functionality of its typesetting, we will look at a simple yet elegant proof from my first-year advanced linear algebra class.
+To celebrate the creation of my new website and blog, and also to test the functionality of its typesetting, we will look at a simple yet elegant proof from my first-year linear algebra class.

 This question was given on one of our assignments.
 I was quite pleased with the following solution which I came up with, although I am certainly not the first to do it this way.

-There is an argument to be made regarding the countability of $\mathbb{R}$ and $\mathbb{Q}$, but we instead focus on [transcendental numbers](https://en.wikipedia.org/wiki/Transcendental_number).
+There is a quick argument to be made regarding the countability of $\mathbb{R}$ and $\mathbb{Q}$, but we instead focus on [transcendental numbers](https://en.wikipedia.org/wiki/Transcendental_number).

 <br>